Consumption monitoring determines if fortified products are used

-An important part of monitoring is determining whether fortified flour is being used.
-Fortification can only have a health impact if foods made with fortified flour are consumed.
+An important part of monitoring is determining whether fortified flour and rice are being used.
+Grain fortification can only have a health impact if fortified rice and foods made with fortified flour are consumed.

 - Cross-sectional community surveys